 Could do with a Home Paternity Test?

 Home DNA paternity testing is your first choice when it comes to establishing paternity.
 We, at GTL UK, suggest legal tests to our clients only if they have already definitively established that they are not the father or have a court order for a paternity test.

-Home tests are far quicker and discreet then legal tests; they are also cheaper.
+Home tests are far quicker than legal tests; they are also cheaper.
 Additional information about home testing can be found here.
-You can get a home DNA test starting from as little as £129.
+You can get a home DNA test starting from as little as £99.